cknight/kv-client/NOTES.md

 - Should values be logged? (yes, but offer ability to disable)
 - Should access to KV Client audit records be restricted? (yes, available only to admin roles)

-Change 'isDeploy' in Audit records to kvType (Local, Deploy, Managed)

 =======================
 EE = Enterprise edition
 =======================